By: Dee Hagan, M.A. and Dana Lougheed, M.A.

 Throughout history, people of color in the U.S. have been discriminated against based on their race, citizenship status, language proficiency, the intersectionality of these factors and more.
 Whether a person is an immigrant, a refugee, or a 2nd or 3rd generation individual, they may face experiences that are outside the norms of those in other communities.
 These factors, on top of navigating academics, the workplace, the economy, etc. can cause an already hectic mind to suffer from stress, anxiety or another diagnosis, especially if care is not sought.
 A few common mental health struggles within BIPOC communities are addiction to alcohol and/ or substances, Post Traumatic Stress Disorder (PTSD), Generalized Anxiety Disorder, Major Depressive Disorder and suicide.
 The lack of evidence-based treatments, inadequate government funding, language barriers, and stigma all play into the lack of mental health treatment and access for the BIPOC community.

 Below are several groups of individuals that may identify as members of the BIPOC community living in the United States.
 Each is unique, and is filled with multifaceted persons who should not be seen or treated as a monolith.
 After each description, is a brief list of resources for each respective community.
+Group therapy can be a helpful way to bring diverse people together.

 Latinx